OpenDDS/OpenDDS/about/articles/TMS/index.markdown

 ## Overview of Tactical Microgrid Standard

 Traditional power systems used in tactical deployments have several drawbacks from not having a standardized communication and control interface.
-Figure 1 demonstrates typical microgrid configurations and their drawbacks prior to TMS (refer to the materials published by Tactical Microgrid Standard Industry Day, 2025 [^11] for more defail).
+Figure 1 demonstrates typical microgrid configurations and their drawbacks prior to TMS (refer to the materials published by Tactical Microgrid Standard Industry Day, 2025 [^11] for more detail).

 <p align="center">
   <img src="images/BeforeTMS.jpg" width="600"/><br>